Usage statistics by district and region - reported by the Texas State Library and Archives Commission (TSLAC)

 A "Result Click" is about the activity that happens on the search result list and it is tracking any click the user might have made on a result from a given database.
 Some examples of Result Clicks are: a user clicks the "findIt@my library" link; the user clicks to view full text; the user clicks to see the full record; the user clicks to "request article via ILL"; etc. In each case, the user has expressed interest in the result by clicking on something - and since that expression of interest can be attributed to the database that contained the metadata it also serves to indicate the value of the database.

-How do I view stats for a particular month or for a particular database?
+How do I view statistics for a particular month or for a database?
 How do I derive subtotals and totals?

 The ChalkDUST application provides you with information in spreadsheet format to permit maximum flexibility for your needs.
 Use the "SORT" or "FILTER" functions on your spreadsheet application to view customized reports.
 The flexibility of these reports is only limited by your creativity with Microsoft Excel (or your favorite spreadsheet application).

-Why is my campus stats report showing up empty?
+Why is my campus-level or district-level statistics report showing no results?

-Some school districts distribute a single login and password for all the campuses in the district.
-When this is the case, campus-level stats cannot be determined from the district total.
-Total usage statistics for the district, however, are available through the District Level Stats report.
-If you have questions, check with your district database coordinator or contact.
+Some school districts use a single login and password for all the campuses in the district.
+When this is the case, campus-level statistics cannot be downloaded from ChalkDUST, only district-level statistics can.
+You can contact the vendors for your campus usage statistics.
+See TexQuest Statistics FAQs for vendor contact information.
+If you have questions about this,, please check with your district database coordinator or contact.

-Can I get day-by-day stats?
-Or mid-month statistical reports?
+Can I get day-by-day statistics or mid-month statistics reports?

 Who do I contact if I think something is wrong with my ChalkDUST statistics?